bparanj/crystal/programming/ai/patents/project.md

 Your project’s unique focus on applying **TRIZ methodology** to analyze patents using **AI** makes it distinct from other existing open-source projects.
-None of the listed projects align precisely with this goal.
+None of the listed projects align with this goal.
 Let’s break this down in the context of **TRIZ’s approach** and **AI capabilities**:

 ---